HelloChatterbox/dev_documentation/docs/using-mycroft-ai/troubleshooting/wake-word-troubleshooting.md

 ## Further Information and Support

-You're welcome to post questions and queries to the [Mycroft Forum](https://community.mycroft.ai/c/Help-with-Mycroft-related-issues) or join our [Wake Word channel on Mycroft Chat](https://chat.mycroft.ai/community/channels/wake-word) to connect with others in the Community.
+You're welcome to post questions and queries to the [Chatterbox Forum](https://community.chatterbox.ai/c/Help-with-Chatterbox-related-issues) or join our [Wake Word channel on Chatterbox Chat](https://chat.chatterbox.ai/community/channels/wake-word) to connect with others in the Community.